cmgsalazar/china-aid/README.md

 In 2023, [AidData](https://www.aiddata.org/), an international development research lab housed at [William & Mary’s Global Research Institute](https://www.wm.edu/offices/global-research/), released its [massive dataset](https://www.aiddata.org/data/aiddatas-global-chinese-development-finance-dataset-version-3-0) on projects supported by loans and grants from China.

-The dataset has 126 columns and 20,985 rows.

-### data.csv & data_petrochemical.csv

-The dataset is being used for self-initiated `pandas` data cleaning practice.
+The `AidDatasGlobalChineseDevelopmentFinanceDataset_v3.0.xlsx` dataset has 126 columns and 20,985 rows.
+It is used for self-initiated `pandas` data cleaning practice.
 Findings may also be included in a scoping report currently being processed.

+### Workflows and outputs

- `data.csv` serves as a checkpoint file after filtering the data to only Southeast Asian countries and `data_petrochemical.csv` drops unnecessary columns and only keeps rows with the keyword "petrochemical".
+The Jupyter notebook `aid_data.ipynb` shows my first workflow using the AidData dataset. `data.csv` serves as a checkpoint file after filtering the data to only Southeast Asian countries and `data_petrochemical.csv` drops unnecessary columns and only keeps rows with the keyword "petrochemical".

 ### Source citation